vanruesc/sparse-octree/README.md

 - Supports raycasting
 - Supports culling
 - Can be extended to manage any data
-- Provides a point cloud management implementation
+- Provides a point management implementation

 ## Octree Helper